ConVal Regional High School

 ConVal Regional High School (short for Contoocook Valley Regional High School) is a high school in Peterborough, New Hampshire, that serves nine surrounding towns: Antrim, Bennington, Dublin, Francestown, Greenfield, Hancock, Peterborough, Sharon and Temple.
 The principal is Heather McKillop.
 ConVal has approximately 720 students and has had several notable sports and academic teams in the past.
 ConVal's mascot is the cougar.
 The school colors are blue and gold.

 History

 The school was opened in 1970.
 It was designed by Nashua architects Carter & Woodruff.

 Academics

 ConVal Regional High School offers instruction in different academic departments, including English, Health and Wellness, Mathematics, Science, Social Studies, Visual and Performing Arts, and World Languages (German and Spanish).
 The Region 14 Applied Technology Center on the ConVal High School campus serves the ConVal School District, Jaffrey-Rindge School District, and Mascenic Regional School District.
 It offers courses in Automotive Service Technology, Business, Careers in Education, Computer & Information Technology, Construction Trades, Digital Film and Photography, Graphic Design, Manufacturing, and Pre-Engineering.
-In 2024, ConVal Regional High School was ranked a "Best Public High School in New Hampshire" by U.S. News and World Report.
+In 2024, ConVal Regional High School was ranked a "Best Public High School in New Hampshire" by U.S. News & World Report.